Frank Morgan (mathematician)

+In 1993 Morgan received the Deborah and Franklin Haimo Award for Distinguished College or University Teaching of Mathematics.

 Morgan is the founder of SMALL, one of the largest and best known summer undergraduate Mathematics research programs.
 In 2012 he became a fellow of the American Mathematical Society.

 Frank Morgan is also an avid dancer.
-He gained temporary fame for his work "Dancing the Parkway".
+He gained fame for his work "Dancing the Parkway".

 Mathematical work

 He is known for proving, in collaboration with Michael Hutchings, Manuel Ritoré, and Antonio Ros, the Double Bubble conjecture, which states that the minimum-surface-area enclosure of two given volumes is formed by three spherical patches meeting at 120-degree angles at a common circle.

 He has also made contributions to the study of manifolds with density, which are Riemannian manifolds together with a measure of volume which is deformed from the standard Riemannian volume form.
 Such deformed volume measures suggest modifications of the Ricci curvature of the Riemannian manifold, as introduced by Dominique Bakry and Michel Émery.
 Morgan showed how to modify the classical Heintze-Karcher inequality, which controls the volume of certain cylindrical regions in the space by the Ricci curvature in the region and the mean curvature of the region's cross-section, to hold in the setting of manifolds with density.
 As a corollary, he was also able to put the Levy-Gromov isoperimetric inequality into this setting.
 Much of his current work deals with various aspects of isoperimetric inequalities and manifolds with density.